Post: 10 Ways AI Has Transformed the Modern ATS for Strategic Hiring in 2026

 5. Bias Mitigation at the Screening Stage

-AI-driven ATS platforms can anonymize demographic signals — name, graduation year, address — during automated screening, reducing the structural bias that accumulates in manual review.
+AI-driven ATS platforms anonymize demographic signals — name, graduation year, address — during automated screening, reducing the structural bias that accumulates in manual review.

 - Strips or masks protected-class signals before the ranking algorithm processes candidate records.